kean/Nuke/Demo/README.md

 The Lab screens load fixtures rather than the network by default, so that one run measures what the last one did rather than the network in between.
-Each fixture has a URL of its own, `demo-fixture://nuke/<name>`: a stand-in for each photo with its index drawn on it, a baseline and a progressive JPEG, a 12 MP JPEG, a PNG, a HEIC, three GIFs (the long one has 200 frames), and an APNG, all drawn and encoded the first time a load asks for them, plus a WebP, an animated WebP, and a video bundled in `Resources/Fixtures`.
+Each fixture has a URL of its own, `demo-fixture://nuke/<name>`: a stand-in for each photo with its index drawn on it, a 12 MP JPEG, three GIFs (the long one has 200 frames), and an APNG, all drawn and encoded the first time a load asks for them, plus an animated WebP bundled in `Resources/Fixtures`.
 The generated ones are the same bytes on every run.

 Every pipeline's delegate sends a request for a fixture to the fixture loader;
 any other URL goes to the loader the pipeline was configured with.
 The fixture